rootstrap/blog/content/Registration and Authentication in your Django app with dj-rest-auth part 2 - Bruno Michetti.md

 ### Summary

-This finishes a blog post divided into two parts.
-This last part talked about some very useful features that you can have with dj-rest-auth and how to solve the possible upcoming errors.
-First I have shown you how to implement email validation at signup, and how to customize the emails that are sent by your app.
-Then I talked about the reset password functionality, and finally how to customize the templates with your own desired values.
+This article discussed some very useful features that you can have with dj-rest-auth and how to solve the possible upcoming errors.
+I have shown you how to implement email validation at signup, and how to customize the emails that are sent by your app.
+We learned about the reset password functionality, and finally how to customize the templates with your own desired values.
 I recommend using the presented package because it solves lots of common problems and provides a set of features that are very important for the most of the existent applications.
-Maybe in the future you can not only use it but also contribute to it.
+Maybe in the future, you can not only use it but also contribute to it.